An Overview of Thermal Management and Integrated Solutions

 Radiation is the emission of energy as an electromagnetic wave.
 The interaction and movement of charged particles in matter generate coupled electric and magnetic fields, converting the kinetic energy of heat into electromagnetic energy that propagates from the source.
 Radiation is typically only a factor for applications in a vacuum, where conduction and convection are not options.
 Comparatively radiation is very ineffective and disregarded in most thermal calculations.

 A topic that is sometimes overlooked alongside the three basic thermal principles above is thermal resistance or thermal impedance.
 This factor is used to quantify the effectiveness of thermal transmission between different objects.
 Thermal impedance is a factor of material, shape, and size and the smaller the thermal impedance, the better it permits the transfer of thermal energy.
 Using thermal impedance and a given ambient temperature, it is possible to calculate exactly how much power can be dissipated before reaching certain temperatures.
 It is used extensively when developing thermal management solutions.
+Learn more in our The Importance of Thermal Interface Materials blog.

 Thermal Management Options for Cooling